moj-analytical-services/laurium/README.md

 The Decoder and Encoder aspects of the package have been split under optional dependencies for smoother installation.
-If you wanted to install the decoder-only aspects of the package, you would do so as follows:
+If you wanted to install the decoder-only aspects of the package, for example, you would do so as follows:

 ### From GitHub